Guri-X/company-finder-contrib/README.md

 - Create Jobs
 - Import excel as CSV
 - Create Users
 - Allow users to sort, save and label jobs.

+## Tech Stack
+- Ruby
+- Rails
+- Postgresql
+- Postman
+- Heroku
+- Bootstrap
+- Circle CI

+### Stretch Tech Stack
+- AWS
+- Docker

+## About

+This is an opensource passion project designed to allow Turing grads to continue learning.
+Tickets will be in the form of Github Project Issues.